JeffPo's Model Trains Page

 Here's a Southern line diesel switcher that is made by Ready Made Toys (RMT).
 It has dual motors and directional lighting.
 Unfortunately, it doesn't have a diesel horn.
 It's a neat little engine.
 I do have a problem with the uncoupling lever hanging down low enough to hit (bottom out) on my old O27 switches.
 Not sure what to do about this.
 I'm still debating whether or not to use Fastrack for my permanent layout.
 While much more costly that tubular track, and also bigger (i.e. larger turning radius so it needs more room), my trains do seem to run much better on it.
 At this point I'm probably going to switch over to Fastrack for the better running, and use O27 track for mining operations, or perhaps the trolley you see above.

 Well, I actually bought another Lionel New York Central 4-4-2 steam locomotive.
 It smokes and has a tender air whistle.
 My intentions were to paint it red because I wanted a red engine for hauling freight.
 The red CNJ engine is supposed to only be a work train.
 However, after buying this NYC steamer I found a red Gulf Mobile & Ohio RS3 diesel that I'm going to use as my freight train puller, so I've decided to leave the NYC steamer as is for now.
 Or maybe I'll paint it blue. :) The thing is, I already have another NYC steamer in that complete set I bought (though the Trainsounds tender doesn't work).
 What I should do is just sell this one, and put those funds toward another train.
+I could also use this one for parts.
+I could switch tender shells with the NYC set to get a whistling tender.
+I could switch engine shells with my Southern steamer and have it smoking again.
+We'll see.

 Here's an Erie line 4-6-4 steam engine by Lionel.
 It has good hauling power.
 The tender is equipped with an air whistle and the engine smokes.
 It's a good smoker and will blow smoke rings at times.
 I think this engine is from the "Riding the Rails" set by Lionel, given the hobo stick/sack painted on the front.
 I've also picked up an Erie caboose (by MTH) to tag along with it.
 I figure this will be a good steamer when I want variety.